This article is part of a series on the |

 ---|

-Totals for this list include only African-American presidential appointees confirmed (if necessary) by the United States Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.
+The totals for this list include only African-American presidential appointees confirmed (if necessary) by the United States Senate to cabinet or cabinet-level positions and taking their oath of office; they do not include acting officials or nominees awaiting confirmation.

 The following list includes African-Americans who have held permanent positions in the Cabinet, all of whom are in the line of succession to the presidency.
 The table below is organized based on the beginning of their terms in office.
-Officeholders whose terms begin the same day are ranked according presidential order of succession.
+Officeholders whose terms begin the same day are ranked according to presidential order of succession.

 The president may designate or remove additional officials as cabinet members.
 These positions have not always been in the Cabinet, so some African American officeholders may not be listed.

 The following list includes African-Americans who have held cabinet-rank positions, which can vary under each president.
 They are not in the line of succession and are not necessarily officers of the United States.
-The table below is organized based on the beginning of their terms in office while it raised to cabinet-level status.
+The table below is organized based on the beginning of their terms in office while it was raised to cabinet-level status.
 Officeholders whose terms begin the same day are ranked alphabetically by last name.